Matthew Rudd

 Matthew Rudd is an English radio personality and disc jockey.
-Since May 2013 he has presented the weekly Forgotten 80s radio show on Absolute 80s.
+Between May 2013 and March 2026 he presented the weekly Forgotten 80s radio show on Absolute 80s.
 He also serves as a columnist for Classic Pop.

 Early career

 Rudd was brought up and educated in Hedon, East Riding of Yorkshire, and started his working life as a journalist, working for a news agency.
 He began his radio career as an amateur on the local hospital radio station in Hull, Kingstown Radio.
 He also supplemented this experience by working on other local amateur stations.

 Rudd joined Hallam FM in Sheffield in 1996, and thus became a radio professional.
 A year later he joined Viking FM, working on through the nights and presenting the station's football show.
 In 2001, Rudd moved to Imagine FM in Stockport and presented the evening show before moving to the breakfast show.
 Rudd also produced and presented the station's coverage of Stockport County during his time at Imagine.
 Whilst based in Stockport, Rudd started work hosting a weekly 80s night at Cobdens nightclub, which continued for eight years.

 In 2005, Rudd left Imagine and went freelance for two years.
 During this time he travelled the United Kingdom and worked for Century FM (Manchester and Newcastle), Magic AM (Sheffield), TFM Radio (Middlesbrough), 97.2 Stray FM (Harrogate), Home FM (Huddersfield), Minster FM (York) and Heart West Midlands (Birmingham).